 Rule #3 – Have a Plan for the Food

 You can have a movie marathon of just you or with 100 of your closest friends.
 Either way, you need a plan on how you are going to keep your energy up for lunch, dinner, breakfast, lunch again, and all of the snacks in between.

-I have Movie Marathon Food Checklists that can help you with your planning.
-Check them out!
+I also have a Movie Marathon Food Page that can help you with your planning.
+Check it out!